gramlogic/summaries/maddy1988believing.md

     * Zermelo (influenced by Hilbert) hoped to secure proof by listing assumptions it required and proposing them as an axiomatic foundation for set theory.
 * Takeaway: these axioms were motivated by desire to prove a theorem, not to avoid paradoxes.

-##### remark
-Maddy introduces the anecdote above as the beginning of the "impulse towards axiomatization," which sounds very general and likely to require a longer discussion.
-However, her argument makes more sense if understood as giving the historical origns of Zermelo's first axioms.

 ### Extensionality